This article was last updated on February 3

 Angelina from NJ commented, “My sister-in-law suggested that I call my local councilman’s office because they are assisting people who need to get through to unemployment.
 I called and they took down my information and had somebody call me from my local Senator’s office and the man said that they have an unemployment liaison at each Senator’s office that helps people resolve their unemployment issues so people who are having an extremely difficult time getting through they will hand your case over to their liaison and the liasion will contact Unemployment on your behalf and resolve your issue.
 My sister-in-law’s husband had been trying to get through for nearly eight weeks and he contacted his local councilman’s office and they told him within 15 days he should have a resolution and two weeks later he got all his money.
 I called the day before yesterday and I was told that the process could take 15 days to be patient but they are working on it and the man that I spoke to asked that I pass on this information to anyone struggling to get through to unemployment, he urges you all to contact your local Senator’s office or councilman’s office for assistance.
 Good luck to all I hope this helps & I will keep you all posted I am owed 8 weeks in back payments.

 One thing you should definitely avoid is trying to use a third-party or online agency who will want to charge you to follow up on your claim.
-This is likely just gonna be a scam or waste of money, and will cost you probably more than you would get from unemployment.
+This is likely just going be a scam or waste of money, and will cost you probably more than you would get from unemployment.

 If you have found any effective ways of getting in touch with someone in your state, please leave a comment (and your state) below.